Technobowlde1/solar-system/README.md

 ## License

-This project is provided for educational and illustrative purposes.
+This project is licensed under the MIT License - see the [LICENSE] file for details.

+Copyright (c) 2026 Maksim Sterkis